New Zealand First officially select Shane Jones as Northland candidate

 • Winston Peters says refreshing NZ First policy under Todd Muller would be 'intelligent'

-Northland is considered the party's best chance to win an electorate seat, which will be of vital importance to the party if it fails to pass the 5 per cent threshold it needs to return to Parliament without an electorate seat.
+Northland is considered the party's best chance to win an electorate seat, which will be of vital importance to the party if it fails to pass the 5 per cent threshold in September's election.

-Jones said in a statement it was a privilege to be selected.
+Jones said in a statement it was a privilege to be selected - and took a shot at the National Party.

 "I will deliver an exciting policy vision for Northland, my home, with passion," he said in a statement.